syntasso/kratix-docs/docs/workshop/part-i/03-multiple-promise.md

 :::info Managing a Fleet of Destinations

-The mechanism described above is one of the most powerful features in Kratix: the ability Platform teams have to fully control the scheduling of works across Destinations.
+The mechanism described above is one of the most powerful features in Kratix: the ability platform teams have to fully control the scheduling of works across Destinations.

 When a Destination is registered, Kratix will execute its scheduling tasks and